GrantWils23/Portfolio-Project-4--Full-Stack-Toolkit/tests/TESTS.md

 <br>

 ## Responsive Testing
-<p>I used a website called <a href="https://responsivedesignchecker.com/" target="_blank">responsive design checker</a> to check the responsive nature of the website and it passed in all  screen aspect aspect ratios</p>
+<p>I used a website called <a href="https://responsivedesignchecker.com/" target="_blank">responsive design checker</a> to check the responsive nature of the website and it passed in all screen aspect ratios</p>

 ![image](https://user-images.githubusercontent.com/72948843/182042392-7e49e776-7f57-4695-847d-965f06390a87.png)
 <br>